 Most tomato gardeners will prepare their tomato planting hole at the beginning of the season and add some slow-release granular fertiliser into the mix.
 Then, they will use liquid fertiliser throughout the season to keep the tomatoes happy and healthy.
 If you’re looking for a suggested method of fertilising your tomato plants, that is what I’d recommend starting with.

 What are the best nutrients for tomato plants?

 The three main nutrients that are essential for tomato plant growth are nitrogen, phosphorus, and potassium.

-Yes, manure is an excellent natural fertilizer for tomatoes.
+Yes, manure is an excellent natural fertiliser for tomatoes.
 It is rich in nutrients that will help your plants grow.
 Just be sure it’s well-rotted or composted, avoid direct contact with the stems, and mix it into the soil well.

-Wrapping up: How to Fertilize Tomato Plants
+Wrapping up: How to Fertilise Tomato Plants

 There are a few different ways that you can fertilise your tomato plants.
 One option is to use a granular fertiliser that you can mix into the soil around the base of the plant.

 Another option is to use a water-soluble fertiliser that you can mix with water and apply directly to the leaves of the plant.
 Whichever method you choose, follow the fertiliser package instructions carefully so that you don’t damage your plants.